python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 #### Checkpoint Activity

-The instructor will ensure that everyone has working hardware by doing the following activity:
+The instructor will ensure that everyone has working hardware by doing the following activity. _If you are doing this lesson without instructor guidance, have a partner [create a transmitter](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md#transmission-code)._

-1. The instructor will transmit a pure sine wave on 2.437 GHz that toggles on and off every few seconds.[^2]
+1. The instructor or your partner will transmit a narrow signal on 2.437 GHz that toggles on and off every few seconds.
 2. Students will look at the waterfall sink or the frequency sink to see the spike of activity appearing and disappearing.

 Notice that you (the student) tuned to a frequency that was slightly offset from the transmitted frequency (2.4369 GHz rather than 2.437 GHz).
 This is because the Hack RF (and most SDR devices that aren't terribly expensive) have a "DC Spike" on the center frequency of the received spectrum.
 We tune off-center so that this spike doesn't obscure or distort the frequency of interest.